NotAymo/tiny11gaming/README.md

 Instructions:

-Download Windows 11 22621.1265 from UUPDump or 22621.525 or 25300 from the Microsoft website (https://www.microsoft.com/software-download/windows11)
+1) Download Windows 11 22621.1265 from UUPDump or 22621.525 or 25300 from the Microsoft website (https://www.microsoft.com/software-download/windows11)

-Mount the downloaded ISO image using Windows Explorer.
+2)Mount the downloaded ISO image using Windows Explorer.

-For .1265, run tiny11 creator.bat as administrator.
+For .1265, run tiny11gaming.bat as administrator.
 For .525 or 25300, use the aptly-named script (also as administrator).
 Select the drive letter where the image is mounted (only the letter, no colon (:))
 Select the SKU that you want the image to be based.
 Sit back and relax :)

 When the image is completed, you will see it in the folder where the script was extracted, with the name tiny11.iso

 What is removed and not :